ossanna16/ossanna16_github/Human User Guide.md

 * Prior to GitHub, I worked at Elastic on the Community Team for 4 years, my focus being EMEA meetups, conferences, diversity, and other user programs
 * I run the [PyLadies London meetup](https://www.meetup.com/PyLadiesLondon/) in my free time

+## What I do at GitHub

+I increase GitHub Enterprise Customer awareness of the GitHub Community on Discussions.
+This work focuses on improved customer experience and loyalty, scaled customer success, engagement with other customers, and encouraging product feedback.
+I work with the CSM, CSA, CX, and Biz Ops teams within the Customer Outcomes organization in Customer Success.

 ## Superpowers

 * My primary superpower is Decisiveness